YPYT/manabook/README.md

 - Parents of students
 - Adults who want to learn again

-### Functionality / features
-- Responsive design that allows for all the devices such as phone, tablet, laptop, and so on.
-- Users are able to log in and sign up with their email address and password.
-- The password must contain both single-byte alphanumeric characters.
-- Only authenticate users are able to edit and update their profile.
-- The listing products have image, title, condition, cotegory, price and link to seller profile.
-- Users are able to upload up to 3 listing images.
-- Users are able to comments unless the product is not sold out.
-- Sellers can edit their own listing unless the item is not sold out.
-- Sellers can delete their own listing.
-- The listing has update time.
-- Every comment has the time when they commented.
-- The author of listing is able to delete comments.
-- When you click the "buy this item" button, it shows order confirmation page with listing image and products infomation.
-- In the success page, there is link to the product page that you bought.
-- There are bought items page and sold items page in the my page link and users are able to see what they have sold and bought.
-- Bought items page and sold items page has link to the item page and seller/buyer profile page.

-### Sitemap

-### Screenshots

-### Tech stack

-## How to install and set up this application

 ## User Stories
 - As a user I want to see what are the textbooks listed.
 - As a user I want to be able to sign up so I can sell or buy my textbooks.